terrychou/Locu/README.md

 * PW
   - for the URL password
   - `http://user:{pwd:PW}@www.abc.com`
+* NA
+  - do not escape
+  - some components, such as scheme and port, inherently don't need escaping
+  - `{2:NA}://www.abc.com`
 * when omitted, it escapes for query part by default
   - `http://www.abc.com/search?q={@}`
 * argument tokens don't need percent escaping when used in description

+NOTE: Locu stops doing the automatic escaping whenever any of the tokens contains an explicit escaping attribute.

 ## Invoking history
 Locu will maintain a history list recording every invoking text that has been invoked.